 Beneath the color display are knobs, switches and buttons for operating the climate control system and seat heating and cooling controls.

 On the Road

 Settle in behind the steering wheel, push the start button, engage the transmission, and you’re ready to take off.
-Lincoln’s line of EcoBoost engines are shared with the Ford brand, although the larger of the two engines is found in select products only, such as the Ford Mustang.
-Both engines have ample power available, but aren’t especially fuel efficient despite the “eco” connotation.
+Lincoln’s line of EcoBoost engines are shared with the Ford brand, although the larger of the two engines are found in select products only, such as the Ford Mustang.
+Both engines have ample power available but aren’t especially fuel-efficient despite the “eco” connotation.

 Pricing and Comparison Shopping